 3.6 Change in Control or Sale

-If you are visiting from the European Union or other regions with laws governing data collection and use, please note that you are agreeing to the transfer of your personal data, including sensitive data, by us from your region to countries which do not have data protection laws that provide the same level of protection that exists in countries in the European Economic Area, including the United States.
+If you are a resident of the European Economic Area (“EEA”), in order to provide our Services to you, we may send and store your Personal Data outside of the EEA, including to the United States.
+If you are visiting from the European Union or other regions with laws governing data collection and use, please note that you are agreeing to the transfer of your personal data, including sensitive data, if any, by us from your region to countries which do not have data protection laws that provide the same level of protection that exists in countries in the European Economic Area, including the United States.
 By providing your personal information, you consent to any transfer and processing in accordance with this Policy.
-In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, 4Degrees is potentially liable.
+We try to minimize disclosures of personal data as reasonably practical because we are mindful of our responsibility and potential liability in cases of onward transfers to third parties.

 4. Your Choices & Obligations

 We do not control the collection and use of your information collected by third parties described above in How We Share Information.
 When possible, these organizations are under contractual obligations to use this data only for providing the services to us and to maintain this information strictly confidential.
 These third parties may, however, aggregate the information they collect with information from their other customers for their own purposes.

 We strive to provide you with choices regarding the Personal Data you provide to us.
 We have created mechanisms to provide you with control over your Personal Data: